likhithIonic/Starter_app_part-6/README.md

 * The Live Update feature works by using the installed Appflow SDK in your native application to listen to a particular Deploy Channel Destination.

 * Therefore you need to build for native after you have installed the sdk.
-You can refer to our previous chapter on how to quickly build a android debug build.
+You can refer to our previous chapter on how to quickly build an android debug build.

-* When, the build is succesful and you have the android debug apk, Install it onto a simulator or a device of your choice.
+* When, the build is successful and you have the android debug apk, Install it onto a simulator or a device of your choice.

  ## Build a web deploy build